jsdw/seamless/README.md

 [API Docs](https://docs.rs/seamless/latest/seamless)

-The main goal of this library is to allow typesafe communication and documentation generation between TypeScript and your Rust API.
-This can be autoamtically derived from just the Rust code, without any external definitions like OpenAPI being needed.
+The main goal of this library is to allow typesafe communication (and to a degree, documentation) generation between TypeScript and your Rust API.
+Using this library, that can all be automatically derived from just the Rust code, without any external definitions like OpenAPI being needed.
 The steps for using this library are:

-- Declare your API routes using this library.
-- Input and output types for these routes are annotated with the [`macro@ApiBody`] macro.
+- Annotate your input and output types for these routes with the [`macro@ApiBody`] macro.
-- Errors must derive `Into<ApiError>`, which is made easy using the [`macro@ApiError`] macro.
+- Derive [`macro@ApiError`] (or manually implement `Into<ApiError`) on any errors you wish to emit.
-- API handlers ask for whatever they need, including state or user info based on the incoming request.
+- Declare each of your API routes using this library.
+API handlers can just ask for whatever they need as a function parameter, including state or user info based on the incoming request.
-- Once the API routes are declared, you can programatically obtain enough information about the API to generate fully type safe client code (the information is optimised towards generating TypeScript types).
+- Once the API routes are declared, use [`Api::info()`] to obtain enough information about the API to generate fully type safe client code (the information is optimised towards generating TypeScript types/code).
-- Typically you'll integrate this API with something like `warp` or `rocket` so that it can live alongside other routes, for example those for static file or template serving.
+- Integrate this API with something like `warp` or `rocket` so that your `seamless` API routes can live alongside everything else that you'd like to serve.

-Have a look at the examples in the `examples` directory to get a feel for how this library is used, or keep reading!
+Have a look at the examples in the `examples` directory to get a proper feel for how this library can be used, or keep reading!

 # A Basic Example

 Below is a basic self contained example of using this library.
-Please have a look in the `examples` folder for more detailed examples.

 ```rust
 # tokio::runtime::Runtime::new().unwrap().block_on(async {